alexrudnick/dissertation/BURNDOWN.md

       * Take a sum of the vectors for the sentece, but weight words closer to the current focus word more, like attenuate the weight as you get farther out.
-      * Weight word vectors by their tf/idf or similar.
+      * Weight word vectors by their tf/idf or similar. (wait what? that doesn't sound like a great idea)
   * learn how to train doc2vec
     * DONE-ish understand the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!